TechnicalPursuit/TIBET/README.md

 * make sure your CouchDB server is running,
 * note the URL of your CouchDB server,

-* install a new app into CouchDB via:
+Install a new app into CouchDB via:

     tibet clone couch {path} {couch-url}